 My life can be a grind.
 Everyday there is more “to do” and more expected to be done.
-Sometimes I feel I am drowning under the march of time, the pressure to finish, the never ending “To-do” list that grows without you adding to it.
+Sometimes I feel I am drowning under the march of time, the pressure to finish, the never ending “to-do” list that grows without you adding to it.
 And there is always the good stuff I “don’t get round to” or “wish I had done.”

-Sometimes it can feel that life is doing me rather than me doing life!
+Sometimes it can feel that life is doing me, rather than me doing life!

 The heart regulates the hands

 “The best thing you can do right now is finish what you started last year and not let those good intentions grow stale.
 Your heart’s been in the right place all along.
 You’ve got what it takes to finish it up, so go to it.
 Once the commitment is clear, you do what you can, not what you can’t.
-The heart regulates the hands.”
+The heart regulates the hands.

-So if we “never get round to it”, the question is: Was it in our hearts to start off with?
-The real place to start is not the ‘to-do list’ but our heart commitments, the beliefs that our actions are based on.
-My granny always said, “You do what is most important to you.”
+So when we “never get round to it”, the question is: Was it in our hearts to start off with?
+The real place to start is not the ‘to-do list’ but what our heart commits to, the beliefs that our actions are based on.
+You do what is most important to you.

-But my truth is: “good intentions grow stale,” and sometimes a year down the line, or a project down the line, or a relationship down the line, we find that we have made no progress, but our “heart is still in the right place” and the “desires are still real”.
+But still, my truth is: “good intentions grow stale,” and sometimes a year down the line, or a project down the line, or a relationship down the line, we find that we have made no progress, but our “heart is still in the right place” and the “desires are still real”.

 The heart commitment is there, but still we have no progress.

-2 Cor 8:12 says that once your heart is clear and you have committed to a path of action, we are to “do what we can, not what we can’t.”
+The same verse, 2 Cor 8:12 says that once your heart is clear and you have committed to a path of action, we are to “do what we can, not what we can’t.”

 In Matt 26:36-45 , the disciples had failed to stay awake, while Jesus was praying in the garden.
 Can you imagine the despair that they must have felt at that moment?
-Here Jesus had asked them to keep watch with Him, they had been given an opportunity to serve Him and support Him.
+Here their friend and Lord Jesus, had asked them to keep watch with Him, they had been given an opportunity to serve Him and support Him.
 That opportunity was now lost, gone and there is nothing they could do to alter their performance in that moment.
 Can you feel the disappointment in themselves?
 They have failed to do that which their hearts longed to do.
 Their hearts were in the right place, they had good intentions, but somehow they just were not able to get “to it”.

 But I love what Jesus does in that moment, He basically says to them:

-“Arise and do the next thing.”
+Arise and do the next thing.”

 Jesus does not allow them to dwell on their failure, their lost time, the lost opportunity, to dwell on that which they did not do.
 He does not condemn them, He truthfully tells them where they are right now and then tells them to get up, go forth and do the next thing.